wardle/rsterminology/README.md

 This is a conversion of a legacy WebObjects-based SNOMED-CT web service and administration portal.
 It is currently running and passing unit tests to query and explore the SNOMED-CT hierarchy.

 It is built using Bootique, Apache Cayenne and LinkRest together with Apache Lucene.
-Initially, it uses an old version of Lucene as most of the code has simply migrated as-is.

 The current version can now: